Connect with others who understand.

 • Slowing down gastric emptying (the time it takes your stomach to empty), which reduces how much glucose enters your bloodstream at once

 GLP-1 receptor agonists work by taking on the roles of the natural GLP-1 hormone.
-Because they help you feel full longer and reduce your appetite, many people take GLP-1 drugs to eat less and lose weight.
+Because they help you feel full longer and reduce appetite, many people taking GLP-1 drugs eat less and lose weight.

 Side Effects of GLP-1 Drugs

-GLP-1 drugs help to slow digestion, which aids in controlling blood sugar levels.
-But when your stomach empties more slowly, some foods — especially those that are harder to digest — may lead to uncomfortable symptoms.
+GLP-1 drugs help slow digestion, which aids in controlling blood sugar levels.
+But when the stomach empties more slowly, some foods — especially those that are harder to digest — may lead to uncomfortable symptoms.

 • Nausea (sometimes with vomiting)